Painswick Beacon Circular Walk

 Walking the Painswick Beacon Circular is a great adventure in The Cotswolds AONB that features some beautiful scenery and pleasant terrain, making it perfectly suitable for a fun family excursion.
 The trail sets out from the Falcon Inn in Painswick and leads you through a variety of terrain such as open farmland, rolling hills, and lovely forests before arriving at the stunning viewpoint atop the beacon.
 Once there, you will enjoy a panoramic sightline that sweeps across the rolling hills and picturesque countryside that make this area such a popular walking destination.

-Painswick Beacon Circular Walk
+Route Description for Painswick Beacon Circular Walk

 While not overly challenging, the Painswick Beacon Circular Walk does feature some uneven terrain and a bit of uphill climbing to reach the viewpoint atop the hill.
 Be sure to wear proper walking footwear to stay comfortable on the trail.
 Additionally, the beginning/end portions of this adventure will require you to walk along the side of the road, so remember to exercise caution in these areas.